The hazard rate (or the failure rate) is a continuous non-negative random variable that can be represented as h(t).

 It is directly related to the density (of data) and inversely to the survival function.
 It is a value that can range from 0 to 1 and is broken down in some ways.

-The instantaneous failure rate is the probability to fail at some specific point (or limit with continuous functions).
+The instantaneous failure rate is the probability of failure at some specific point (or limit with continuous functions).

-The model gives participants a chance of death as a function of age or it can be used to find time-periods with higher changes in an event.
+The model gives participants a chance of death as a function of age, or it can be used to find periods with bigger changes in an event.

-There are certain conditions where cumulative hazards imply and one may have to consider the instantaneous rise or loss that happens in a narrow time-duration like the one we see in crude oil price history data or currency and commodity trading or financial market failure.
+There are certain conditions where cumulative hazards imply.
+One may have to consider the rapid rise or loss that happens in a limited time, like the one we see in crude oil price history data, currency and commodity trading, or financial market failure.

-It was designed for testing hypothesis problem for fuzzy data.
-In some cases, the rate is neither increasing not decreasing and it can result in a hump pattern, and sometimes, its value is zero or its limit goes to infinity.
+It was designed for testing hypothesis problems for fuzzy data.
+In some cases, the rate is neither increasing nor decreasing and can result in a hump pattern, and sometimes, its value is zero, or its limit goes to infinity.

 The term hazard indicates the probability that an individual under the clinical trial at a particular time t has already survived to the time “t.”
 It represents the non-repairable populations as the instantaneous rate of failure for the survivors.